Puthanampatti: History

 In 1967, Puthanampatti covered Thuraiyur, Perambalur, Ariyalur, Jeyamkondam, Musiri, Lalgudi, Mannachanallur, Karur (combined Trichy district) and Thammampatti, Athur, Vazhapadi in Salem dist, Chinna Selam, Kallakurichi, Sangarapuram, Moongilthuraipattu, Ulundurpet in Villupuram dist, Thozhudur, Thittagudi, Pennadam, Virudhachalam, Neyveli in Cuddalore district.
 Now it covers mainly Thuraiyur and Mannachanalur taluk.

 The latitude 11.0665807 and longitude 78.6867964 are the geo coordinate of the Puthanampatti.
 Chennai is the state capital for Puthanampatti village.
 It is located around 285.1 kilometer from Puthanampatti.
 The other nearest state capital from Puthanampattiti is Pondicherry and its distance is 158.0 km.
-The other surrouning state capitals are Pondicherry (158.0 km)., Bangalore (244.9 km), Thiruvananthapuram (333.2 km).
+The other surrounding state capitals are Pondicherry (158.0 km)., Bangalore (244.9 km), Thiruvananthapuram (333.2 km).